 Karen Staulters is the Milton Town historian and has been involved in many local history projects as a Milton resident for 30 years.
 She is one of the founding members of the Saratoga County Heritage Hunters and most recently led the effort to celebrate the 70th anniversary of the establishment of The Kesselring site.
 Karen can be reached at email@example.com.

-Photos, from above: Kenneth A Kesselring Site in the 1950s courtesy Town of Milton Historians Office Collection; and aerial view of the Kenneth A Kesselring Site.
+Photos, from above: Kenneth A Kesselring Site in the 1950s courtesy Town of Milton Historians Office Collection; an aerial view of the Kenneth A Kesselring Site; and an embroidered Navy Nuclear Power Training Unit Patch, 1960s (courtesy Mark Reinhart).